eZmaxinc/eZmax-SDK-python/docs/ObjectEzsignbulksendApi.md

 This is the document I need you to review.

-Could you sign it before monday please.
+Could you sign it before Monday please.

 Best Regards.